xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Finally `IOU = intersection area / Union area`
 - If `IOU >=0.5` then its good.
 The best answer will be 1.
 - The higher the IOU the better is the accuracy.
+- More generally, IoU is a measure of the overlap between two bounding boxes, how similar two boxes are to each other.

 ### Non-max Suppression